GSA/datagov-ssb/README.md

     ```bash
     docker-compose --env-file .backend.secrets run --rm terraform init -backend-config backend.tfvars
     ```
+    If you get the error `Failed to query available provider packages` that's a Zscaler problem.

 1. Create a Terraform workspace for your environment and switch to it